 One great example is the fundraiser in honor of Aaron Myers.
-When a family friend learned of his passing and reached out to the family to start a GoFundMe for them, the family agreed to the fundraiser but requested that all donations should be distributed to charities that Aaron would have supported.
+When a family friend learned of his passing and reached out to the family to start a fundraiser for them, the family agreed to the fundraiser but requested that all donations should be distributed to charities that Aaron would have supported.
 You can do something similar and it doesn’t have to be limited to honoring only people.
-At GoFundMe, we’ve seen successful fundraisers in honor of people’s pets, where all funds go directly to the pet parent’s favorite animal charity.
+We’ve seen successful fundraisers in honor of people’s pets, where all funds go directly to the pet parent’s favorite animal charity.

 2. Start a fundraiser in honor of a big life event

 One great way to garner people’s support for your charity of choice is by tying in a big life event to contributions.
-At GoFundMe we’ve seen people create fundraisers to take donations rather than gifts for birthdays, baby showers, and other big life events.
+At GoFundMe we’ve seen people create fundraisers for donations rather than gifts for birthdays, baby showers, and other big life events.
 It’s a great fundraising idea for charity to motivate others to donate and way for you to make a huge difference.

 A good example of this is the fundraisers started by Allison and Ryan.
 In lieu of gifts for their wedding, the couple decided to ask for donations that would all go to three of their favorite charities.
 The couple raised over $9,000 for their three favorite charities.

-3. Start a GoFundMe to support a movement
+3. Start a fundraiser to support a movement

 4. Start a fundraiser to create your own nonprofit